 What Can I Expect During a Root Canal?

-The goal of root canal treatment is to save abscessed teeth or decaying teeth so they won’t need to be extracted.
+The goal of abscessed teeth or decaying teeth so they won’t need to be extracted.
 This means that our dentist will need to remove the decaying tooth nerve, along with the infected tooth pulp.
-Without root canal therapy, the tooth will die and need to be extracted.
+Without root canal therapy, the tooth will die and need to be extracted.is to save

-Once a sufficient opening has been made, our root canal dentist will work to clear the dental pulp infection from your tooth.
+Once a sufficient opening has been made, our dentist will work to clear the dental pulp infection from your tooth.
 For good measure, our dentist may flush the inside of your tooth with water and anti-microbial solution to make sure any remaining pulp and bacteria is removed.
-After a, a temporary filling or crown will be used to seal the small hole.
+After a root canal, a temporary filling or crown will be used to seal the small hole.

 What Do I Do If My Tooth Hurts?

-If your tooth is starting to hurt, it’s important to call our emergency dentist as soon as possible.
-Dr. Schier will want to take x-rays and examine your teeth so she can properly diagnose the problem.
+If your tooth is starting to hurt, it’s important to call our emergency dentist in Kalamazoo, MI, as soon as possible.
+Dr. Bandos will want to take X-rays and examine your teeth so she can properly diagnose the problem.

 You should always schedule an appointment with our dentist at the first sign of dental discomfort.
 Be sure to describe your symptoms to the person answering your call so they can determine whether emergency dental care is appropriate for your situation.

-Dr. Katherine Schier is a root canal dentist in Kalamazoo, MI.
-If you’re in any pain, don’t hesitate to call and request an appointment with Kalamazoo Smiles at (269) 353-3700.
+Dr. Katherine Bandos is an experienced dentist in Kalamazoo, MI, who’s accepting new patients.
+To schedule an emergency appointment, please call Kalamazoo Smiles at (269) 353-3700.
 We’ll fit you into our schedule as soon as we can!